priteshkumar/proman/readme.md

 ### gitignore rules
-The Most Important Use Cases
+The Most Important Use Cases:

-First things first, how can we exclude every target folder created by Maven in every sub-module?
+> First things first, how can we exclude every target folder created by Maven in every sub-module?

-The answer is very easy: target/
+`The answer is very easy: target/
 This will match any directory (but not files, hence the trailing /) in any subdirectory relative to the .gitignore file.
-This means we don’t even need any * at all.
+This means we don’t even need any * at all.`

-Here is an overview of the most relevant patterns:
+> Here is an overview of the most relevant patterns:

-.gitignore entry	Ignores every… target/	…folder (due to the trailing /) recursively target	…file or folder named target recursively /target	…file or folder named target in the top-most directory (due to the leading /) /target/	…folder named target in the top-most directory (leading and trailing /) *.class	…every file or folder ending with .class recursively
+.gitignore entry	Ignores every…

+target/	…folder (due to the trailing /) recursively

+target	…file or folder named target recursively

+/target	…file or folder named target in the top-most directory (due to the leading /)

+/target/	…folder named target in the top-most directory (leading and trailing /)

+*.class	…every file or folder ending with .class recursively